TylerMoua/LogisimDDF/README.md

 		This class has its own setBitmap method unique to its bitmap image.
 Its eval function returns true when a or b return true, else false.

 	Button Abstract Class (extends ElementOrButton):
 		This class introduces the methods for printing buttons: printLabel, printButtons, select, and color.
-ADD, SUB, AND, OR, NOT, WIRE, SWITCHBUTTON, LEDBUTTON, TOGGLE, A, B, and C Classes (All extend Button) These classes have unique labels that are given to the object in the constructor.
+SUB, AND, OR, NOT, WIRE, SWITCHBUTTON, LEDBUTTON, TOGGLE, INTRO, CLEAR, RANDOM, and A, B, and C Classes (All extend Button or NoColor).
+These classes have unique labels that are given to the object in the constructor.

 	SavedClick Class (extends Button):
 		This class has a Boolean field “state” and overrides the printButtons method to color a button red if state equals true.